Skip to main content

 Running it locally and handling large files

 This is a paste-in tool that runs entirely in your browser.
-There is no file upload and no signup, so the CSV you paste never leaves your machine over the network.
+There is no file upload, so the CSV you paste stays on your machine rather than going over the network.
 A sample loads automatically the first time so you can see the shape of the output, and you can press Reset sample to return to it at any point.

 Trigger a conversion with the Run button or Ctrl/Cmd+Enter from the input box.
 Conversion is scheduled on the next animation frame, which keeps the interface from freezing while a larger paste is processed.